-Duration Internship durations are flexible.
+Duration Durations are flexible.
 For a full-time internship, we induct people for a period of 6 weeks to about 6 months.
-Part-time interns, who are simultaneously pursuing a degree and cannot come in full-time, are expected to commit a minimum of 12 hours/ week for a period of at least 6 weeks.
+Part-time interns are expected to commit a minimum of 12 hours/week for a period of at least 6 weeks.

-How To Apply To apply for an internship, please write to us at email@example.com, attaching your résumé and a brief writing sample, not exceeding one A4 side.
+How To Apply To apply, please write to us at firstname.lastname@example.org, attaching your résumé and a brief writing sample, not exceeding one A4 side.
 We request you to apply at least a month in advance from the date that you are available for the internship.

 "Working in political economy research requires a fair amount of abstract thinking.
 Taking nothing as given and following the evidence, are the cornerstones for framing robust public policies.
 Interning at IDFC Institute was a fulfilling experience since it allowed me to utilise my varied background in framing solutions to such complex problems.
 During my time as an intern, I worked on communications and research.
 My communications role included developing the website and newsletter strategy and assisting at roundtable events.
 The research work spanned over a wide range of issues from analysing electoral data to exploring mayoral rules.
 The overall experience was extremely engaging and stimulating, and the team was extremely supportive and approachable throughout."